Senate GOP caught off guard by talks of alternative spending deal: ‘Good luck’

 “Good luck,” Sen. Lisa Murkowski (R-Alaska) said with apparent sarcasm regarding the effort.

-“I mean, the House is going to have to do with the House is going to do, but agreement has been reached, and let’s, let’s move on,” Murkowski, a member of the Senate Appropriations Committee, said.
+“I mean, the House is going to have to do what the House is going to do, but agreement has been reached, and let’s, let’s move on,” said Murkowski, a member of the Senate Appropriations Committee.

 Sen. Lisa Murkowski (R-Alaska) speaks to a reporter after the weekly Senate Republican policy luncheon on Tuesday, December 12, 2023.
 (Greg Nash)